peytoncordero/DRI25/command-line.md

 Despite all these developments, to this day, the Command Line Interface continues to be a faster and more efficient way to interact with our computers for people working with computers.
 In our case, this is especially important for some digital projects.

-# What is text for the Command Line?
+# What is text for the command line?

 We mentioned that the command line is text-based.
 As humans, we are used to text with different fonts, sizes, bold and cursive letters, etc. These characteristics are for human interpretation of a text.

 "Text-based" in the context of computers is merely the strings of words.
-To give a general sense of "text" when it comes to computers, we need to contrast text editors and word processors.
+To give a general sense of "text" when it comes to computers, we need to contrast *text editors* and *word processors*.

 ## Word processors

 Word processors are programs we use to write and edit a document, such as Microsoft Word or Google Docs.
 In them, we input text and the program allows us to make changes in the text appearance.
-We make choices and the program immediately displays the changes we want to produce without showing us the code the computer is reading to render the formatting.
+We choose, for example, a new typografy and letter size and the program immediately displays the changes without showing us the code the computer is reading to render the formatting.

 ![The image is a screenshot of Microsoft Word.
 We see what is written in the document.
 The title is “What do we mean by “text editor”?”
 The body of the text says: “While these words on this assumed “blank” document will hopefully print the way they look to you on your screen (with margins and fonts as you design them), this text is far from plain.
 In fact, Microsoft Word is a processor (emphasis on processor) with many hidden codes to help you with your desktop publishing.
 While these features enable a number of visual effects, the hidden codes become obstacles when you attempt to automate processing with the computer.](/images/command-line/worddoc.png "Word Doc")

 To put it in another way, what looks like "just words!" for users is formatted text using codes that the computer executes.
-For example, the words of the Microsoft Word document reproduced above are comprised of an archive of extensible markup language (XML) instructions that only Microsoft Word can read.
-If we ask the Command Line to read that same Word .docx file, the result would be a mixture of symbols as we show below:
+For example, the words of the Microsoft Word document reproduced above are comprised of an archive of extensible markup language (XML), instructions that only Microsoft Word can read.
+If we ask the command line to read that same Word .docx file, the result would be a mixture of symbols as we show below:

 ![This screenshot of the Command Line trying to read a .docx file shows a very long string of symbols, letters from different alphabets, and even characters that our fonts can not recognize (which show up as question marks).
 Here we reproduce only a very small part of the long result to give you a bit of the taste of the nonsense it is for humans: P K exclamation mark control character question mark l Z square bracket Content_Types square bracket .xml question mark question mark question mark question mark n question mark 0E](/images/command-line/CatWordDoc.png "Word Doc as visualized by Command Line")

-What happens in this example is that the computer tries to read the hidden code, but only Microsoft Word can read those instructions.
-This styled text produced by word processors is also known as rich text.
+The computer tried to read the hidden code, but only Microsoft Word can read those instructions.
+The styled text produced by word processors is known as *rich text*.

 Following [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0), which is the international standard for displaying letters and symbols in a computer, “Rich text carries complex formatting information as well as text context [and its] representation may be implementation-specific or proprietary” (p.19).
 Surprising how much is going on behind the words shown on the screen in word processors!

 ## Text editors

-To interact with the computer, we need to use plain text, which is text without hidden formatting.
-It is produced in text editors following international standards, thus it has the advantages of being manipulable in different editors and readable within the command line.
+To interact with the computer, we need to use *plain text*, which is text without hidden formatting.
+It is produced in text editors following international standards.
+Thus, it has the advantages of being manipulable in different editors and readable within the command line.

 According to [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0): “Plain text is a pure sequence of character codes” (p.18); it “is the underlying content stream to which formatting can be applied. [...
 It is] public, standardized, and universally readable” (p.19).
 We could say that plain text shows its cards—if it's marked up, the markup will be human-readable.

-Thus, an important tool for programming and working in the command line is a text editor.
+Because we need plain text to interact with the computer, text editors are an important tool for programming and working in the command line.
 A text editor is a program that allows you to edit plain text files, such as .txt, .csv, or .md.

 Text editors are not used to edit rich text documents.
 Word processors should not be used to edit plain text files, because the formatting would prevent programs from running and configuration files from being read correctly.